PanagiotisIatrou/Photo-Mosaic-Maker/README.md

 A python command line tool for creating effortless photo mosaics

 ![](Photo-Mosaic-Maker/Examples/out1.jpg)
+(Download the mosaic and zoom in to see the cells.)

 ## How to install
 Clone the repository or just download the repository as a .zip